NMW (Age 21+) — 10 hours per week After Tax 2025-26

 The National Living Wage for workers aged 21 and over is £12.21/hr from April 2025.
 This is the statutory minimum — employers must pay at least this rate or face HMRC enforcement and financial penalties.

-What is the effective tax rate on minimum wage at 10 hours a week?
+How much tax do I actually pay on minimum wage working 10 hours a week?

 The effective tax rate (Income Tax + NI as % of gross) on £6,349 annual gross is 0%.
 Income Tax is £0 and National Insurance is £0.
 Total deductions: £0/year.